 And after Hec Ramsey, Richard Boone returned to The Neighborhood Playhouse in New York, where he had once studied acting, to teach it in the mid 1970s.

-In the 1960s and 1970s, Mr Boone assisted the Israeli film industry, at its inception.
+In the 1960s and 1970s, Mr. Boone assisted the Israeli film industry, at its inception.
 He appeared in the first Israeli film set outside Israel, the Western Madron (1970), set in the American West in the 1800s.
 In 1979, he received an award from Israeli Prime Minister Yitzhak Rabin, for his contribution to Israeli cinema.

-In 1965, he came third in the Laurel Award for Best Action Performance; Sean Connery won first place with Goldfinger and Burt Lancaster won second place with The Train.
+Back in 1965, he came third in the Laurel Award for Best Action Performance; Sean Connery won first place with Goldfinger and Burt Lancaster won second place with The Train.